Polyurea Garage Floor Coatings in Ann Arbor, MI

 Block Wall Vertical Preparation

 The 58 linear feet of block wall required separate prep and coating.
 Our crew hand-ground each vertical surface to create mechanical adhesion.
 Block masonry is porous, so our team applied a dedicated vertical primer.
-Our crew then coated the verticals with the same MC-4.9 system.
-The finished verticals tie the floor and wall into one continuous surface.

 MC-4.9 Coating System Application